go-redrock-nicolas/llm-dreams-benchmark/README.md

 * **Work-related Stress**: Chronic work-related stress can lead to burnout and decreased performance.

-## Dreams Incipits and connection to Personality Traits
+## Dream Incipits and Connection to Personality Traits

-The benchmark includes 15 dreams incipits, each one having a prevalent purpose.
-In particular the following correspondence is identified:
+The benchmark includes 15 dream incipits, each one having a prevalent purpose.
+In particular, the following correspondence is identified:

 1. Anxiety and Stress Levels
 2. Emotional Stability